President Trump Congratulates Turkey's Erdogan on Referendum Victory

 International observers called the validity of Erdogan's Sunday victory into question, citing the counting procedures used in the referendum and acknowledging that the vote took place on an "unlevel playing field."
 Erdogan has rejected these critiques, claiming the vote was "the most democratic election" in any Western country.

-Earlier Monday, the State Department released a statement thanking international observers for their preliminary assessment of the report, and mentioning reports of "irregularities" during the referedum vote.
+Earlier Monday, the U.S. State Department released a statement thanking international observers for their preliminary assessment of the report, and mentioning reports of "irregularities" during the referedum vote.

-READ MORE: Erdogan's Victory in the Referendum on His Powers Will Leave Turkey Even More Divided
+Read More: Erdogan's Victory in the Referendum on His Powers Will Leave Turkey Even More Divided

 While the White House acknowledged Trump congratulated Erdogan, the statement also emphasized that the two leaders discussed the ongoing civil war in Syria.